wsoula/notes/keep-austin-agile-2014/slides.md

 * Crawls github organizations looking for repos without a jenkins folder
 * Lays down a template for the type of repo it is, or a generic one if it cannot determine
 * Replaces values in template
+* Common tasks
+    * clone from git
+    * comment on pull requests
+    * github url
+    * triggering main build from push
+    * triggering pull request build on poll
+    * put name of branch in build name

 ---